cbent28/Streamlit_DAPP_on_EC2/README.md

 6. We can now run the app with the following commands:

 ```
-streamlit run st1.py
+streamlit run app.py
 ```

 Congragulations!
 Our stock price data app is running on an EC2 instance and can be accessed from any where through a web browser.

-Enter the external URL in your web browser and you will see the app is running.
-Here is a short screen recording of the app saved in a web browser.
+Enter the external URL in your web browser and you will see the app is running!